fordesmith/crisp-dna/_docs/index.md

 What's in the name?
 ==================

-> Syncopation is a musical term that refers to a disturbance or interruption of the regular flow of rhythmm used to create a sense of tension and release.
+> Syncopation is a musical term that refers to a disturbance or interruption of the regular flow of rhythm used to create a sense of tension and release.
 Syncopation can be created by accenting the off-beat or by shifting the emphasis of the rhythm to a different part of the beat.

 Syncopation is a great metaphor for strategic transformation.
 Changing a business, like syncopation, needs to be done artfully so it complements and works with the main rhythm of the business to transform it.
 Syncopation is also a great metaphor for the artful combination of left brain and right brain thinking in business.